-Bali hosts more than a million Aussies every year, from teens celebrating schoolies in Kuta to families soaking up Ubud’s tranquillity in secluded villas.
-Bali’s what you make it – a lavish getaway, a journey into a fascinating culture, a wellness escape or one long pub crawl.
+Bali hosts more than 1.5 million Australian travellers every year, from teens celebrating schoolies in Kuta to families soaking up Ubud’s tranquillity in secluded villas.
+Bali is what you make it – a lavish getaway, a journey into a fascinating culture, a wellness escape or one long pub crawl.
 Plan your next trip with our Read Before You Leave guide.
 From the visa to the weather and beyond, continue reading for everything you need to know before you go to Bali.

 Flight time to Bali

-Qantas and Jetstar fly directly to Bali.
-The flight takes about six and a half hours from the east coast and about four hours from Perth
+Qantas and Jetstar fly direct to Bali.
+The flight takes about 6.5 hours from the east coast and about four hours from Perth.

 Entering Indonesia